Planning Security Projects

 - A clear governance structure to map out responsibility for decision making and risk ownership is required to successfully deliver security.

-The flow chart in the ISO 23234 2021: "Planning Security Measures in the Build Environment" and "Introduction BS EN ISO 19650-5:2020: "Security-minded information management" will help determine this:
+Information Management is particularly important on sensitive projects.
+The flow chart in the ISO 23234 2021: "Planning Security Measures in the Build Environment" and "Introduction BS EN ISO 19650-5:2020: "Security-minded information management" will help determine if a project is sensitive:

 A Built asset should be considered to be sensitive if it:

 - Forms part of the critical national infrastructure;

 - Fulfils a defence, law enforcement or national security or diplomatic function;

 - Is a commercial site involving the creation, trading or storage of significant volumes of valuable materials, currency, pharmaceuticals, chemicals, petrochemicals, or gases;

 - Constitutes a landmark, nationally significant site or crowded place; and/or